 What Is Digital Transformation In Healthcare?

 Digital transformation in healthcare means the use of digital technologies, tools, and platforms to improve the quality of healthcare delivery, enhance patient experience, and enable better healthcare outcomes.
-Electronic healthcare records, telemedicine, health apps, wearable devices are all a part of the digital transformation revolution in healthcare.
+Electronic healthcare records, telemedicine, health apps, and wearable devices are all a part of the digital transformation revolution in healthcare.

 Use Cases Of Digital Transformation In Healthcare